Santiago220991/Space-Travelers-Hub/README.md

 # Space Travelers' Hub

-> **This is a Single Page Application that shows a list of rockets and a list of misions.
-It also shows a profile with the rockets reserved and misssions joined.
+> **This is a Single Page Application that shows a list of rockets and a list of missions.
+It also shows a profile with the rockets reserved and missions joined.
 It uses a SpaceX API to get the data to show.
-The projects has the next features :**
+The project has the next features:**

 - Show a list of rockets.
 - Show a list of missions.
 - Reserve a rocket.
-- Join a missions.
+- Join a mission.
 - Show a profile with rockets reserved and missions joined.

 ![Space Traveler](https://user-images.githubusercontent.com/98363075/173917650-95e5ece8-2515-4cb1-b021-55ad6c27278b.png)